T-Systems-MMS/otc-nextcloud/README.md

 1. Navigate to RDS and create a DB Instance
 2. Choose a DB Instance Name
-3. Choose the "DB Instance Type" _Single_ for development or testing scenerios.
+3. Choose the "DB Instance Type" **Single** for development or testing scenerios.
 This is cheaper.
-4. You can use the cheaper Storage Type "Common I/O" and the smallest possible Memory.
+4. You can use the cheaper Storage Type **Common I/O** and the smallest possible Memory.
 According to Nextcloud 20GB per User is enough for the beginning.
 5. Be sure that your created VPC will choosed
 6. Choose an Administrator Password and click "Create Now"
 7. Check the Details and Submit if everything is fine